Full name Christopher Henry Morris

 |List A debut||North West v South Western Districts at Potchefstroom, Dec 20, 2009 scorecard|

 |Last List A||India v South Africa at The Oval, Jun 11, 2017 scorecard|

 |T20s debut||Dolphins v Lions at Durban, Feb 20, 2011 scorecard|

 |Last T20s||England v South Africa at Cardiff, Jun 25, 2017 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-But limited-overs is not his speciality.
-Morris had a promising 2010-11 first-class season where he averaged over 60 with the bat, albeit in the provincial, not franchise division, in South Africa.
-He also led the Lions' charge in the 2012-13 Sunfoil Series and finished with 32 wickets at 16.00, which included bowling them to a crucial victory over the Dolphins at the Wanderers.
+Despite his T20 fame, Morris insisted he was not a limited-overs specialist and the numbers backed him up.
+Morris had a promising 2010-11 first-class season, when he averaged over 60 with the bat, albeit in the provincial, not franchise division, in South Africa.
+He also led the Lions' charge in the 2012-13 Sunfoil Series and finished with 32 wickets at 16.00 and three years later was rewarded with a Test call-up.